 Since I cannot resist these Italian pastries anytime, I see them on a restaurant menu.

-I love a good cannoli, but sadly they’re hard to find here in Southern California.
-Over the years this Connecticut girl has learned how make Cannoli out of necessity.
+I love a good cannoli, but sadly they’re hard to find outside of the Northeast.
+Over the years, this Connecticut girl has learned how to make them out of necessity.

-- This recipe calls for strained ricotta.
+- This cannoli recipe calls for strained ricotta.
 See my post from earlier this week on how to strain ricotta cheese.